ethereum/sourcify/README.md

 $ git submodule update --init
 ```

-## Service
+## The Technical Details

-The service has three components:
+As mentioned above, Sourcify has several components:

-+ a "monitor" which watches public Ethereum networks for contract deployments
++ a "monitoring & verifier service" which watches public Ethereum networks for contract deployments
 and tries to associate them with sources and metadata published to Swarm or IPFS.
 It currently
 watches:
   + mainnet